 Research shows that most employees want the opportunity to volunteer through their employers.
 In fact, according to the 2014 Millennial Impact Report, more than 50 percent of Millennials are influenced to accept a job based on a company’s involvement with not-for-profit causes.
 By 2020, Millennials will make up roughly 50 percent of the U.S. workforce, which means smart companies should take notice.

-A recent global study involving 8,000 consumers in 18 countries revealed ‘social purpose’ as a purchase trigger has risen 26% since 2008.
-Increasingly, successful companies are those that not only sell and deliver a service or product, but also contribute to society.
+A recent global study involving 8,000 consumers in 18 countries revealed that ‘social purpose’ as a purchase trigger has risen 26% since 2008.
+Increasingly, successful companies are those that not only sell and deliver a service or product but also contribute to society.